What is Psychological Abuse?

 It’s important to remember that any of these examples of psychological abuse can happen to either a man or a woman.

 Coercive control is often prevalent in domestic abuse cases.
 This is a form of psychological abuse is a recognised criminal offence.
-For more information click here.
+To learn more about this type of abuse, read Domestic Abuse

 What is Stalking?